 - Rain cover

 If you are traveling by your own car, then you will need to get it ready for the tough trip ahead.
 You will also need to carry some essential tools and spares to ensure a hassle-free trip.

 I have covered these two aspects in a different article How to prepare your car for Ladakh that I will request you to read.
 It provides information on how you can prepare your car and some tools/spares that you must carry.

 Oxygen Cylinder for Ladakh Trip

-Whether or not you should carry an Oxygen cylinder; or would you even need one will depend on several factors; which I have covered in a different article.
-Please read How and Where to Rent an Oxygen Cylinder for Ladakh Trip.
-Details like when you should rent oxygen and where can you rent it from are covered here.
+Whether or not you should carry an Oxygen cylinder will depend on several factors.
+I have covered this topic in a different article that I will request you to please read How and Where to Rent an Oxygen Cylinder for Ladakh Trip.
+Details like when you should rent oxygen and where can you rent it from are covered in this post.

-Things to Carry for your Car or Motorcycle
+Things to Carry for Ladakh Trip – Conclusion